-The Fools and Jewels of this krewe march through historic St. John District of old Covington (1813) on Saturday closest to Twelfth Night (Jan.
-6), also known as The Epiphany or King's Day.
-The organization's rituals are derived from an ancient English men's group that clamored along the evening streets creating unruliness with cowbells and whips while delivering jeers and spankings to those caught on the street unaware.
-The Fools of Misrule integrated into its name homage to the streets where it conducts its bawdy procession.
-Led by a “Lord of Misrule,” flambeaux and a brass band starting at Seiler Bar (434 N. Columbia Street), revelers follow a route along Lockwood St. west to the Covington Trailhead, south on New Hampshire St. to Boston, north along Columbia St. to end back at Seiler, stopping at watering holes and restaurants along the way.
+The Fools and Jewels of this krewe march through historic St. John District of old Covington (1813) on Saturday closest to Twelfth Night, also known as The Epiphany or King's Day.
+Led by a “Lord of Misrule", this marching parade founded in 2011 features flambeaux, brass band, costumed marchers.
+Starts and ends at Columbia Street Tap Room (434 N. Columbia) where the members-only “Feast of Fools” begins the evening.
+The organization's rituals are derived from an ancient English men's group that clamored along the evening streets, stopping at watering holes and restaurants along the way, creating unruliness with cowbells and whips while delivering jeers and spankings to those caught on the street unaware.
+The Fools of Misrule integrated into its name homage to the historic St. John District where the group was founded and annually conducts its bawdy procession.
 Their slogan: Vivere Vitam Omnino! – Live Life Completely!

-Founded in 1965, this 300-member Krewe is the oldest in St. Tammany.
-Keeping the identity of King Zeus a secret, members ride on floats, trucks, and horses interspersed with marching bands from across the Northshore.
-Last year's parade featured 19 floats with lighted throws, the Tulane University Marching Band, and special appearances by the Disco Amigos, the Laissez Boys, and the Budweiser Clydesdales.
-Starts in front of St. Tammany Parish Justice Center on Columbia St. and follows a route along Hwy 21/Boston St. to Jefferson, 15th, Tyler, and W. 23rd Ave., then turns and comes back through downtown again.
+This 300+ member krewe founded in 1965 keeps the identity of King Zeus a secret throughout the parade.
+Members ride on floats, trucks and horses interspersed with marching bands from across the region.
+Expect tons of throws, including the krewe’s signature LED lightning bolts.
+Starts in front of St. Tammany Parish Justice Center on Columbia St. and follows a route along Hwy 21/Boston St. to Jefferson, 15th, Tyler, W. 23rd and back through downtown again.